Gunman killed after deadly hostage-taking rampage at French supermarket

 ISIS later claimed responsibility in a statement via its Amaq News Agency, saying in Arabic that "a soldier of the Islamic State" carried out the attack in Trebes "in response to calls to target the coalition countries."

+The 45-year-old officer apparently left his phone line open during the operation so police could monitor the situation from outside.
+When authorities heard gunshots on the line, they stormed in and killed the gunman.

+The officer is said to be seriously wounded but the nature of his injuries was unclear, according to the interior minister.

-At a news conference this afternoon, Collomb told reporters Lakdim lived in Carcassonne and was known to local police as a petty criminal and small-time drug dealer.
+Suspect Lakdim lived in Carcassonne and was known to local police as a petty criminal and small-time drug dealer, Collomb told reporters.
 Investigators believe he acted alone in today's alleged attack.

 Collomb said the gunman, while holding hostages, demanded that authorities release Salah Abdeslam, the only living suspect and the alleged mastermind in the 2015 terror attacks in Paris that left 130 dead.